tjdragon/swapverse/README.md

 ### Notes about the code
 The code is most likely buggy and not so well designed with a sub-optimal implementation.
 That is not the point.
-It is about exploring the ease of coding of decentralised CLOBs and governance.
+It is about exploring the ease of coding of decentralized CLOBs and governance.

 ## Design choices
-[SwapVerse.sol](https://github.com/tjdragon/swapverse/blob/main/v1/tj/hedera/SwapVerse.sol) allows Participants to add Limit Orders and Market Orders.
+Version 1 of [SwapVerse.sol](https://github.com/tjdragon/swapverse/blob/main/v1/tj/hedera/SwapVerse.sol) allows Participants to add Limit Orders and Market Orders.
 The contract is designed to swap a given crypto ERC20 pair - hence the constructor takes two parameters which are the addresses of the ERC20 contracts.

+Version 2 (Updated on Nov, 15th 2021) [SwapVerse2.sol](https://github.com/tjdragon/swapverse/blob/main/v1/tj/hedera/SwapVerse2.sol) is a simpler implementation, without recursion.
+SwapVerse2.sol has only a subset of the operations from SwapVerse1.sol for now.

 ```solidity
 constructor(address token_address_1, address token_address_2)